 Volunteer Training Certification

 All volunteers in the VITA/TCE Program must take the Standards of Conduct training and pass the certification test.
 Volunteer tax return preparers must be certified to prepare taxes and perform quality reviews of returns.
 Students must pass the applicable course test—Basic, Advanced, Military, or International in order to perform these duties.
 All volunteers who prepare or review returns must be certified in Basic, at a minimum.
 Volunteers can stop at Basic or proceed with other courses and certification levels.
 Volunteers can only prepare and quality review tax returns for the level at which they have been certified.
-Quality reviewers and instructors must be certified at the Basic level or higher.
+Quality reviewers must be certified at the Basic level or higher.
+Instructors must be certified at the Advanced level.
 The passing score for certification for each course is a minimum score of 80%.

 Here is the link to the volunteer return preparation test, Form 6744.
 (This is a large file - please allow a few moments for your browser to load it.)
 Caution: Questions on the online exams may be from the test or retest from the Form 6744 (test booklet).
 Volunteers should read each question on the online test carefully before answering.